MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 Word does not have a programming model such as RDL and hence it is not possible to do sub totals / running totals in the Word layout itself.

-Instead, you can do the work in the dataset by having a dataitem that calculates subtotals per partition and then a nested dataitem with partitioned data.
+Instead, you can do the work in the dataset by defining a dataitem that calculates subtotals per partition and then a nested dataitem with the partitioned data.

-In the layout, you then add a table that repeat over the top level dataitem and have a nested repeater on the partitioned dataitem.
+In the layout, you then add a table that repeat over the top level dataitem and use a nested repeater on the partitioned dataitem.